Notice: March 2021

-All accommodation properties with 4 or more rooms are considered eligible to collect the MRDT and were contacted with information on the VINT project with a request to sign a document in support of the continuation of the MRDT as part of the renewal process.
+All accommodation properties with 4 or more rooms are considered eligible to collect the MRDT and will be contacted with information on the VINT project with a request to sign a document in support of the continuation of the MRDT as part of the renewal process.

 Why is Vancouver Island North Tourism important to tourism businesses?